 Lately, I’ve been broke.
 A hundred dollars at the grocery store used to cover four or five days, but prices have gone up.
 Now it’s gone in a couple.
 I’ve abandoned stuff at the cash, asking for a refund on the cream cheese while the next customer looks on, avoiding eye contact.
 A woman offered to pay for a navel orange one day.
 I let her—my debit card declined for the fifty-six cents.
 I feel no shame.
-Overnight in March 2020, my anchor gig teaching cooking classes disappeared.
-Making ends meet in a global pandemic has been challenging since then.
+At the beginning of the pandemic, my anchor gig teaching cooking classes disappeared.
+Making ends meet in a global pandemic has, at times, been challenging since then.
 I know you understand.

-The grocery store has been the one constant in my life throughout the pandemic.
+The grocery store has been the one constant in my life throughout it all.
 In the early days, it was my only weekly outing.
 Without it, the social isolation would have been profound.
 It was one of the only places I gathered with strangers.

 Sometimes extraordinary things happen in mundane places.
 In a busy grocery store, we seize the opportunity to be good humans.
 During the holiday season, there were stories on social media about the kindness of strangers at the checkout.
 A woman having to return a frozen turkey.
 The man behind her quietly paying for it.
 They broke my heart open.
 When the means and opportunity arise, I am committed to paying forward any kindness I receive.

 When I go shopping, I take my little two-wheeled foldable buggy and walk the four city blocks to my local grocery store.
 I’ll line up if I need to.
 I don’t order online.
 (Remember when people were fumigating groceries in their garage for 24 hours before bringing them in the house?)
 I don’t own a car.

 It’s civil where I shop.
 Most people, including the employees, are cordial, even at 5:00 p.m. on a weekday afternoon.
 The people stocking shelves in the just-in-time model want to help.
 There may be shortages on the shelf, but not in kindness.